-- a. trading nudes
+- trading nudes

-- b. dirties
+- dirties

-- c. pic for pic.
+- pic for pic.

 The safeguarding curriculum at our Schools allows staff to talk to children and address these issues.
 All staff are aware that should an incident of sexting be discovered, that it will be reported to the DSL who will manage the situation in line with Forest Edge Federation policy.